22soulfan/Lynux-Webs/README.md

 # FAQs about PyLinux

+**Does PyLinux works on a Casio FX-CG100?**

+If that calculator model has a Python addin pre-installed, then that's allowed to run PyLinux.

 **Can you login any user in PyLinux?**

 Yes of course.
 You can login lots of accounts.
 For example, if your name is John, and you type this name in PyLinux login: